-When mice get into your house, they can do substantial damage: they can chew up insulation and wiring, creating fire hazards that can be very expensive to repair.
-They can cause significant damage by gnawing on paintings, books, mattresses and documents which may be irreplaceable.
-They can even introduce you to bacteria, viruses and parasites that adversely affect your family’s health.
+When mice get into your house, they can cause substantial damage.
+Mice can chew up insulation and wiring, creating fire hazards that can be very expensive to repair.
+They can also cause significant damage by gnawing on paintings, books, mattresses and documents which may be irreplaceable.
+They even carry bacteria, viruses and parasites into your home, posing a risk to your family’s health.

-Mice reproduce quickly: Within three months, six mice can multiply into 60.
-Keeping that number in mind, it’s easy to imagine just how quickly a single pair of mice can turn into an infestation!
+Mice reproduce quickly; within three months, six mice can multiply into 60.
+Keeping that number in mind, it’s easy to imagine just how quickly a single pair of mice can turn into an infestation.
 If enough mice have taken over your home, professional extermination and mouse-proofing may be necessary to bring the problem under control.

 Want to learn more?
-Visit our resource centres for hundreds of helpful articles created specifically for homeowners, condo owners, landlords, and tenants.
-Then, get an online quote in under 5 minutes and find out how affordable personalized home insurance can be.
+Visit our Home Insurance Basics resource centre for dozens of helpful articles to guide you through the ins and outs of home insurance.
+Or, get an online quote in under 5 minutes and find out how affordable personalized home insurance can be.

 Check out these related articles: